VISIT OUR ART STORE ▶

 Larger areas, like leaves or backgrounds, can be tricky.
 If there’s too much water, the paint won’t dry evenly.

-- Use a dry brush to move the water gently – I make sure to dry my brush often and use soft strokes to avoid damaging the paper.
+• Use a dry brush to move the water gently – They make sure to dry the brush often and use soft strokes to avoid damaging the paper.

-This keeps my washes smooth and prevents unwanted marks from forming.
+This keeps washes smooth and prevents unwanted marks from forming.

 Tips for Practicing Water Control for Better Results